 3.1.1.
 Vibrational labelling

 In previous work, authors have used a combination of Wilson/Varsányi and Mulliken/Herzberg notation.
 As we have previously noted, Wilson notation is inappropriate because of the large change in the forms of the vibrations, from benzene to pFT; also, the Varsányi notation is inconsistent in its treatment of different molecules (and rather confusingly also uses Wilson-type labels).
 We have also pointed out8,15 that previous usage of Mulliken labels is inconsistent as the list includes the CH3-localised vibrations, yet the C2v point group is used for the numbering.
-We shall comment on previous assignments alongside our assignments in terms of the Di labels from Ref.
+We shall comment on previous assignments alongside ours in terms of the Di labels from Ref.
 38, which are also the labels used by ourselves and GL in published work on toluene and pFT.
 (The various labels used in previous work have been included in Table 1 to aid the reader in referring between the different studies.)

 Some assignments will involve vibtor levels and for these, the G12 molecular symmetry group (MSG) is appropriate, and so we shall use this throughout the present work.
 In addition, torsional levels will be labelled via their m quantum number, noting that the m number is signed, but usually only the positive value is employed.
 The reader may find it useful to refer to previous work10,11,12,15,31 if they are not familiar with these labels.
 The correspondence between the C2v point group labels and the G12 MSG ones are given in Table 2.
 To calculate the overall symmetry of a vibtor level, it is necessary to use the corresponding G12 label for the vibration (Table 2), and then find the direct product with the symmetry of the torsion, noting that a D3h point group direct product table can be used, since the G12 MSG and the D3h point group are isomorphic.
 The symmetries of the m levels are also given in Table 2.

-Under the free-jet expansion conditions employed here, the molecules are all expected to be cooled to their zero-point vibrational level and thus all S1 S0 pure vibrational excitations are expected to be from this level.
-In contrast, owing to nuclear-spin and rotational symmetry, the molecules can be in one of the m = 0 or m = 1 torsional levels.31,
+Under the free-jet expansion conditions employed here, the molecules are all expected to be cooled to their zero-point vibrational level; note, however, that owing to nuclear-spin and rotational symmetry, the molecules can be in one of the m = 0 or m = 1 torsional levels.31,

 3.1.2.
 Vibrational coupling